 A note on the 2011 change to NJ Law:

 When reading websites, be sure to pay attention to whether the web site is referencing before or after changes in NJ law.
 Starting 2011, with the Chun case (you may see this referenced elsewhere) NJ established as a matter of law that a breathalyzer reading is assumed correct unless there is fault in it's use.
 Many lawyers in the past used questions regarding the validity of the breathalyzer as a key component of their defense, and will cite their results from those cases even though they can no longer use this approach or guarantee the same kind of results.
 Be sure that when you consult with a lawyer they are not continuing to use old tactics with new laws.

 In the state of New Jersey an individual who is pulled over while driving with a blood alcohol content (BAC) greater than the law allows will be charged with a DWI.
 Below are the limits for BAC in order to legally operate a vehicle in the state of New Jersey

 If you are convicted, there is no way to receive less than the mandatory minimum.

 Refusing to submit to a breathalyzer test is also a punishable offense in the state of New Jersey.
 This refusal could constitute as evidence which can be used against you in a court of law and your refusal could garner additional penalties if you are convicted of driving while intoxicated.
-Consulting a DWI / DUI attorney can help mitigate the potential damage to your case.
-If you have refused to take a breathalyzer test or a blood alcohol test you should contact a DWI / DUI attorney to discuss your options moving forward.
+In New Jersey, the penalties for breathalyzer refusal are mostly identical to DUI charges.

 Appealing a DUI / DWI Conviction